Pronounced: WHAM BOO EE

 Wambui's regional and touring credits include starring roles in The Magic Show, Joseph Papp's rock version of Two Gentlemen of Verona, Little Ham, Nunsense, Don't Bother Me, I Can't Cope, Gone With the Wind –the musical, The Wiz and Crowns.

 Wambui wrote, produced and stars in the one-woman musical, Balancing Act [about her journey through mental illness] and the play, I Am Domestic Violence.
 Both of these shows have received national acclaim for the unique way that they provide outstanding entertainment while dealing with important issues in our communities.

 Ms. Bahati possesses the uncanny ability to create custom shows and presentations based on a specific theme or topic.
 She has written and performed these custom presentations for organizations such as NOW (National Organization for Women), Habitat for Humanity, and the Carter Center.

 Some of her awards include a Woman of Achievement Award from the Greensboro Commission on the Status of Women, a Belle Ringer Image Award from Bennett College, the Lionel Aldridge Award (a national honor recognizing individuals who provide extraordinary service and courage on behalf of people with mental illnesses), the National Alliance for the Mentally Ill, North Carolina's President's Award, and a proclamation from the mayor of the city of Toledo, Ohio.

-Named John Ann Washington at birth, Wambui Bahati was the legal name taken on during the "reinvention of herself."
+Wambui Bahati is the legal name taken on during the "reinvention of herself."
 In Swahili Wambui means "singer of songs," Bahati means, "my fortune is good."
+Her Moorish American appellation is Wambui Bahati Bey.
+She was born in North Carolina territory and currently domiciles near New York City.

 Wambui is the author of the highly acclaimed, tell-all, autobiographical empowerment book, You Don't Know Crazy - My Life Before, During, After, Above and Beyond Mental Illness,